hathibelagal-dev/ARPNC/README.md

 3 2 + 5 * print
 ```

-But whitespace is unnecessary.
+But anything more than a space is unnecessary.
+A single space is all that matters.
 This is an equally valid program:

 ```
 $ Hello, World! $ print 3 2 + 5 * print